What is the MiCA Regulation?

 How long does it take to get a CASP license?

-(b) Once the application has been prepared, the application shall be submitted to NBSwhich must confirm whether the application is complete within 25 working days of receipt of the application;
+(b) Once the application has been prepared, the application shall be submitted to NBSwhich must confirm whether the application is complete within 25 working days of receipt;

 (d) Within 40 business days of the submission of a complete application, NBS will issue a decision (grant permission / deny permission).
 This period may be suspended for 20 working days if the NBS requests further documentation.